| | | | | |

 P1X Pro - Sim-Lab sim racing cockpit

 The P1X Pro is the workhorse of the range.
 Front wheel mount and wheeldeck mount versions are both available – your wheelbase determines which makes more sense.
 The front mount runs angled uprights at around 20 degrees; some users flag it as a slight compromise for dashboard mounting, though most setups work fine with it.
+Pricing in the affiliate DB right now is $899 for the base variant with the Front-mount and Wheeldeck variants sitting in a $799-$849 band.

 Community feedback on the P1X Pro is consistently positive.
 It’s the cockpit that reviewers like Boosted Media have praised for its rigidity-to-price ratio.
 The aluminium construction means zero flex even with strong direct drive wheelbases, and the T-nut system lets you fine-tune your seating position to the millimetre.